seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

 ---

-## Step 2: Copy the pdf.js worker script into `public/`
+## Step 2: Copy the pdf.js worker script into public/

 **The Target:** make pdf.js's own internal worker file available as a static asset.

-**The Concept:** pdf.js *itself* internally uses a worker script (`pdf.worker.min.mjs`) to do its byte-parsing math.
-This is separate from — and runs inside — the Web Worker we're about to build; think of it as pdf.js bringing its own specialized tool that we mount inside our workshop.
-Next.js needs this file served as a plain static asset (not bundled/transformed) at a predictable URL, so we copy it into the `public/` directory, which Next.js serves as-is.
+**The Concept:** pdf.js internally uses a worker script (`pdf.worker.min.mjs`) to do its byte-parsing math.
+This is separate from the Web Worker we are about to build.
+Next.js needs this file served as a plain static asset at a predictable URL, so we copy it into `public/`, which Next.js serves as-is.

 **The Implementation:**